UsamaAkram7/repo_for_testing/Single Learning Path One/lp.md

 title: Single Learning Path One
 description: Lets learn how to build a web application with Flask.
 scenarios:
-  - Single Kubernetes Scenariooo One
+  - Single Kube Scenario One
-  - Single Kubernetes Scenariooo Two
+  - Single Kube Scenario Two
 isPremium: false
 isAvailable: true
 scenarioCount: 2